kappisan/note-app/Backend/README.md

 # API

-This server uses the Express framework to handle incoming HTTP requests and provide RESTful API endpoints for interacting with the SQLite database.
-The /getNotes endpoint returns all notes stored in the database, the /createNote endpoint creates a new note, and the /editNote endpoint edits an existing note.
+This server uses Node JS and the Express framework to handle incoming HTTP requests and provide RESTful API endpoints for interacting with the SQLite database.

-# NodeJS
+## NodeJS

 Endpoints:

->/getNotes
->/createNote
->/editNote
+The /api/getNotes endpoint returns all notes stored in the database.

+>/api/getNotes

+The /api/createNote endpoint creates a new note.

+>/api/createNote

+The /api/editNote endpoint edits an existing note.

+>/api/editNote

-# SQL
+## SQL

 To set up the SQLite database used in the backend, you need to run the following commands in the terminal: